 Recipe adapted from Milk Street.

 *To make this recipe with white basmati rice instead: Cook the lentils in the boiling water first for about 10 minutes (until somewhat softened on the outside/still firm in the middle), then add the rice and cook until both lentils and rice are tender, about 25 minutes.

-**Lentil notes: You want to use standard-issue brown or green lentils, not red or yellow lentils or fancy French green or black beluga lentils.
+**Lentil notes: You want to use standard-issue uncooked brown or green lentils, not red or yellow lentils or fancy French green or black beluga lentils or canned lentils.
 Those all have different cooking times, which won’t work with these instructions.
 If you want to use a different type of lentil for this recipe, cook it in a separate pot from the rice, then stir them together before serving (canned lentils would simply need to be rinsed and drained before using).

 Prepare in advance: This recipe is a great candidate for making ahead.
 You could gently reheat the lentil and rice mixture and onions (reserve fresh herbs for the end), or just let it warm to room temperature.